-I will agree with the critics that the kipping motion can be a cause of injury, but for the same reason that something like a push press can increase injuries.
+I will agree with the critics that the kipping motion can be a cause of injury, but for the same reason that a move like the push press can increase injuries.
 It allows an athlete to increase volume and use momentum to push through mobility restrictions.

 So the first question: Does the kipping pull-up add enough benefit to outweigh the increased injury risk?

-But if an athlete at any level is feeling the kipping mojo, it’s a really great movement to develop athleticism and coordination, overall strength, and an sense of accomplishment.
+But for someone feeling the mojo to push their performance, it can develop athleticism, coordination, overall strength, and an sense of accomplishment.

-So should every noob be allowed to swing like a banshee?
+But should every noob be allowed to swing like a banshee?
 Definitely not!
-But neither should the Games hopeful without exhibiting the following prerequisites, one of which is not X number of strict pull-ups.
+Neither should the Games hopeful without exhibiting the following prerequisites (none of which are the commonly cited prerequisite of a certain number of strict pull-ups.)

 Without the necessary mobility, your shoulder ends up slamming into the end range with speed and load, which over the course of several reps can definitely cause some shoulder pain issues.

-For the latter, I don’t necessarily see someone with a good kipping motion exhibiting the extreme ranges of motion needed to create the peel back mechanism that generates the progressive tearing of the labrum.
-However, we have all seen the nasty bent elbow swing to compensate for poor mobility of the thoracic spine, shoulder and biceps, and this does indeed look eerily similar to the torsions generated by Baseball players in their layback.
+We have all seen the nasty bent elbow pull-up to compensate for poor mobility of the thoracic spine, shoulder and biceps, and this does indeed look eerily similar to the torsions generated by baseball players in their layback.
 Yet another reason to work on mobility before the kip swing.

-So before introducing the kip, it would be wise to assess passive end range of the shoulder.
+Thus, before introducing the kip, it would be wise to checkout the end range of your shoulder.
 To measure this, lay on a foam roller and take the arms overhead.
-Your arms should be able to clear the ears without an extreme arch in your back
+Your arms should be able to clear the ears without an extreme arch in your back.

-A strength prerequisite may be the goal of applying a strict pull-up governor on anyone wanting to try kipping; however, in my opinion, that is pretty non-specific when looking at the overall injury risk for the movement.
+A strength prerequisite is the goal of applying a strict pull-up governor on anyone wanting to try kipping.
+But, that is pretty non-specific when looking at the overall injury risk for the movement.

 If you are going to hurt yourself doing pull ups, it will be while coming down not going up.
-Other than the mobility issues we just discussed for this position, the traction force can be large if you just drop into the bottom position.
+That’s because the forces can be large just dropping into the bottom position.

-So rather than looking at the ability to do any number of strict pull-ups, look at the ability to come down under control.
-This doesn’t necessarily mean a super slow rep, but rather if the athlete can maintain a smooth controlled movement from one rep to the next.
+Better than looking at the ability to do any number of strict pull-ups, look at the ability to come down under control.
+This doesn’t mean a super slow rep, but is there smooth controlled movement from one rep to the next.
 Typically if an athlete is missing shoulder stability their kip will look jerky and rigid.

-The third issue with the kipping pull-up relates to the extra volume that gets placed on the shoulder, again this isn’t necessarily a bad thing but rather something that needs to be monitored.
+The third issue with the kipping pull-up relates to the extra volume that gets placed on the shoulder.
+This isn’t necessarily a bad thing, it’s how strength is built, but it is something that needs to be monitored.

-First, it is best to look for any meltdown in technique.
-The two signs I look for are:
+First, look for any meltdown in technique.
+Two common signs are:

-Once these things are lost I believe it is safe to say that shoulder position has been lost as well and it’s time to look for scaling options.
+Once these things are lost, it is safe to say that shoulder position has been lost as well, and it’s time to look for scaling options.

 Second, keep track of weekly volumes.
-Just like any aspiring runner shouldn’t go out for a 20 miler after just 1-week of training, someone who has just got their kipping pull-up probably shouldn’t throw down Fran on their first go.
-So follow the 10% rule just like a runner would, which states: never increase your weekly mileage by over 10%.
+Just like any aspiring runner shouldn’t go out for a 20 miler after just 1-week of training, someone who has just got their kipping pull-up shouldn’t throw down Fran on their first go.
+Follow the 10% rule just like a runner would, which states: never increase your weekly mileage by over 10%.

 Applying this to the kipping pull-up….

-- Start conservative and build progressively!
+2. Start conservative and build progressively!
 Limit your kipping pull-ups to only 5 per workout and include them in no more than 3 workouts per week.
 So your first week working on the movement should be roughly no more than 15 reps.
 Then add a 10% increase every week, which over the course of 12 weeks puts you at roughly 50 reps per week and probably a good baseline to start adding them into metcons.
-(Note: This is based on good ‘ol common sense, I encourage you to apply this to your progression as well).

-I hope this has provided a bit more context around the kipping pull-up and its application, and if you are missing any of these prerequisites the Crossover Symmetry System can help.
+I hope this has provided a bit more context around the kipping pull-up and its application.
+If you are missing any of these prerequisites the Crossover Symmetry System can help.
 We offer 5 programs that will improve stability, mobility, and motor control of the shoulder, which I have pointed out are necessary for high level shoulder performance.
 You can learn more about what makes us different right here: How CS Works